jaypipaliya27/Artificial-intelligence-based-Price-Comparison/README.md

 The program's accuracy and reliability may also vary depending on the quality and availability of data from the online stores it queries.

-If you encounter any issues or have any feedback, please feel free to contact the developer at [developer's email address].
-Thank you for using the Artificial Intelligence Price Comparison program!